Career Definition for a Small Business Manager

 Employment and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary of general and operations managers, including small business managers, was $97,730 in May 2015.
-The BLS also predicts a 7% growth in jobs for general and operations managers from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary of general and operations managers, including small business managers, was $100,930 in May 2018.
+The BLS also predicts a 9% growth in jobs for general and operations managers from 2016-2026.
 In addition to individual companies, opportunities for employment may be found at scientific and technical consulting firms, computer systems service companies and restaurants.
-In May 2015, California, Texas and New York had the highest levels of employment for general and operations managers.
-The highest-paying states during this same month included New Jersey, New York and Delaware.
+In May 2018, California, Texas and New York had the highest levels of employment for general and operations managers.
+The highest-paying states during this same month included New Jersey, New York and Rhode Island.

 Alternate Career Options